Construction and Characterization of Oscillatory Chain Sequences: Oscillatory chain sequences

 and

-where $\#$ is cardinality.
-If both $P_a$ and $N_a$ are infinite, then we say that $\{a_n\}_{n=1}^{\infty}$ is $a$-oscillatory sequence, or that $\{a_n\}_{n=1}^{\infty}$ oscillates around $a$.
-Otherwise, non $a$-oscillatory sequence.
+If both $P_a$ and $N_a$ are infinite, then we say that $\{a_n\}_{n=1}^{\infty}$ is an $a$-oscillatory sequence, or that $\{a_n\}_{n=1}^{\infty}$ oscillates around $a$.
+Otherwise, it is a non-$a$-oscillatory sequence.
 If $\{a_n\}_{n=1}^{\infty}$ does not oscillate around any number, then we simply say that $\{a_n\}_{n=1}^{\infty}$ is non-oscillatory.
-In this sense, one could say that Szwarc\cite{Sz94, Sz98, Sz02, Sz03} discussed mainly the non-oscillatory chain sequences, but not oscillatory chain sequences.
+In this sense, one could say that Szwarc \cite{Sz94, Sz98, Sz02, Sz03} discussed mainly the non-oscillatory chain sequences, but not oscillatory chain sequences.

 It is easy to see that if $\{a_n\}_{n=1}^{\infty}$ is a chain sequence with a parameter sequence $\{g_n\}_{n=1}^{\infty}$, then the existence of $\lim_{n\rightarrow\infty} g_n$ implies that $\lim_{n\rightarrow\infty} a_n$ exist, while the converse is generally not true.
 But we can prove following proposition.